 Empty plazas and churches, no lines, great lighting for photos… Getting up early is the best advice I could give to travelers.
 It also means we can fit much more into our day without having to rush, because we aren’t wasting time in long lines or queues.
 Besides, we aren’t really as tired when we wake up early as I thought we’d be.
 Traveling with a toddler means we also go to bed much earlier now.

 Traveling with kids forces you to slow down.
+(Like I sometimes wish time would.)
 But I’ve found that it’s actually a good thing.
 You learn more about a place when you spend a little extra time there.
 Nowadays, when we travel, we pad a few more days onto our itinerary.
 We travel slower, see less but experience more.
 We find playgrounds and watch our daughter interact with other children who don’t even speak the same language.
 And when we look around the playground, we find the other parents are just as excited to see their little ones playing with our “foreign” kid as we are to see Avery play with theirs.

 Enjoy the little things